Does Weaving Across Lanes Justify a DUI Stop?

 Our Sacramento DUI lawyers understand that DUI stops are occasionally justified if the driver spends an unreasonable amount of time at an intersection after a traffic light change.
 In Montana, the court held that a defendant who remained at a flashing red light could be stopped.
 In contrast, a New Jersey court found DUI stops were not allowed if the driver waited five seconds before driving through the intersection after the light turned green.

 Were you stopped by a police officer for driving too slowly or weaving across lanes?
 Param Pabla, and his experienced Sacramento DUI lawyers may be able to assist you in your upcoming DUI case.
-Simply fill out the form on this page or call (916) 285-7900 to schedule a free initial consultation.
+Simply fill out the form on this page or call (916) 285-7900 to schedule an initial consultation.